Jack Cartwheel: All Elite Wrestling / Ring of Honor (2023–2024)

 On March 3, 2023, he made his All Elite Wrestling (AEW) debut on the YouTube-exclusive Dark program, losing to Konosuke Takeshita.
 He made his AEW television debut on March 8, 2023, on Rampage, teaming with Starboy Charlie in a losing effort against The Acclaimed.
 At Ring of Honor's Final Battle on December 15, Cartwheel wrestled in the ROH World Television Championship Survival of the Fittest eliminator match, losing to Bryan Keith.
 On May 16, 2024, he made his Collision debut, losing to Nick Wayne.

-WWE (2024–present)
+WWE; Lucha Libre AAA Worldwide (2024–present)

 On November 7, 2024, WWE announced that Summit was one of the first independent wrestlers selected for their WWE ID program.
 On the March 5, 2025 episode of Evolve, Summit, as Jack Cartwheel, Sean Legacy and Cappuccino Jones defeated Jackson Drake and Swipe Right (Brad Baylor and Ricky Smokes) in a six-man tag team match in Evolve's first main event after its revival in WWE.
 Cartwheel continued to team with Jones and solidified their tag team partnership as Adrenaline Drip as they target the Evolve Tag Team Championship.
+In late 2025, Cartwheel wrestled in WWE sister promotion Lucha Libre AAA World Wide (AAA), where he challenged for the AAA World Cruiserweight Championship twice.
+In late May 2026, Cartwheel announced that he has permanently signed with AAA.